openedx/open-edx-proposals/oeps/oep-0042-arch-authentication.rst

 Decisions
 =========

-There are a number of authentication and authorization related decisions that have been made.
-This OEP is meant to be updated over time as we gain more information, including links to other related Architectural Decisions Records (ADRs).
+There are a number of authentication related decisions that have been made.
+This OEP is meant to be updated over time as we gain more information, including links to other related `Architectural Decision Records (ADRs)`_.

 Single Identity Provider and OAuth Authorization Server
 -------------------------------------------------------

 The LMS will act as the sole identity provider and OAuth authorization server for all other surrounding IDAs.
-The LMS can provide information about the identity of the user to the other IDAs for account creation purposes.
+The LMS can provide information about the identity of the user to the other IDAs.
 The LMS also provides Single Sign-On (SSO) and Single Logout (SLO) to automatically log in and out IDA users.

 The implementation can primarily be found in: